sketchplugins/plugin-directory/README.md

 - [Cleanup Useless Groups](https://github.com/bomberstudios/cleanup-useless-groups), by Ale Muñoz: A Sketch plugin that cleans up your layer list by removing empty groups and flattening deeply nested groups.
 - [Sketchsize](https://github.com/samlfsun/sketchsize), by samlfsun: A Sketch plugin that lets you resize your design by simple shortcuts.
 Helps you output splash screen and screenshot for app store&google play
 - [sketch-duplicatesymbol](https://github.com/marianomike/sketch-duplicatesymbol), by Mike Mariano: Sketch plugin that creates a new symbol out of a selected symbol
-- [Sketch Select](https://github.com/canisminor1990/sketch-select), by Canis Minor: Make it much more convenient to select layers with similar attributes.
 - [styledrop](https://github.com/ryanmclaughlin/styledrop), by Ryan McLaughlin: A plugin for Sketch allows you to easily copy styles from one layer to another.
 - [SizeArtboard](https://github.com/brendanmiller/sizeartboard), by brendan miller: Sketch Plugin for wrapping a new artboard around what you've selected
 - [Egmont Plugin](https://github.com/interfacemarket/egmont-plugin), by Interface.Market: Sketch plugin for create squircle shapes.